egreich/egreich.github.io/webCV.md

 # Curriculum Vitae

-**Researcher in Informatics and Computing at Northern Arizona University**, specializing in ecological and environmental informatics.
-Possess a unique blend of quantitative, scientific, and R&D expertise to craft scalable solutions.
-Leverage machine learning and data science to analyze environmental datasets, uncovering hidden spatial and temporal insights.
-Noteworthy for incorporating plant ecophysiology, soil physical properties, and ecohydrology into interdisciplinary research on land water-use and carbon gain and water resource management.
-Adept in project management, detail-oriented, and possesses a keen research acumen with a solution-focused approach.
-A strong communicator known for building collaborative relationships across disciplines, upholding the highest ethical standards.

 ### Highlighted Skills
 Bayesian/Machine Learning Models | R/Python/Javascript | Water/Carbon Models | Soil Physical Properties Expertise | Plant Ecophysiology Expertise